BlueCyro/ReFract/README.md

 # Re:Fract

-## Re:Fract is a [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod that exposes many settings on the unity post processing stack for neos cameras.
+## Re:Fract is a [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod that exposes many settings on the unity post processing stack for Neos cameras.

 ## Main Features: